phm97/objviewer/README.md

 - faces defined with absolute indices
 - faces defined with relative indices
 - smoothing groups
-- calcul of normal vectors with or without smoothing groups. if they are more than 30000 vertices, normals are calculated flat.
+- calcul of normal vectors with or without smoothing groups.
+Over 30000 vertices, normals are calculated flat.

 Note that textured parts and non-textured parts can not cohabit in the same file. **The obj files loaded must be fully textured or fully untextured, or else, it will result in a crash.**